dguardia/stephen-wollman-website/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Wollman Associates LLC
-tagline: Graphic Designer
+tagline: General Contractor
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/stephen-wollman-associates-hero.jpg
 cta:
-  ctaText: Know more
+  ctaText: Contact Us
-  ctaLink: /about
+  ctaLink: /contact
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+With 35 years experience in new contruction and remodeling for residential and commercial, Wollman Associates strives for excellence with personal consideration for each project